zlatsal/css2video/README.md

 ```
 $ npm install
 ```
-Add ffmpeg.bin file into a project folder or use one already there.
+Download ffmpeg and add ffmpeg.exe file into a project folder.

 ## How to use